Gas holder: Great Britain

 In the UK as well as other European countries, a movement to preserve classic gasometers has emerged in recent years, especially after Britain's National Grid announced in 2013 their plans to remove 76 gas holders, and soon afterwards, Southern and Scottish Gas networks announced that they would demolish 111 others.
 Christopher Costelloe, director of the Victorian Society, a leader in the campaign to preserve gasometers, has said that "Gasometers, by their very size and structure, cannot help but become landmarks.
 [They] are singularly dramatic structures for all their emptiness."

-The gasholder in Amsterdam has hosted the Awakenings Techno parties.

 United States

+Gasometers are now comparatively rare in the US (where they were usually called gas holders); although hundreds were built between the 1870s and 1950s, many of those have since been demolished.
+The largest US-based builder of gas holders, the Baltimore-based Bartlett-Hayward Company (since 1927 a division of Koppers), built 600 of them from the 1870s up through 1941, when a monograph on the history of the company was published.
+They were built in nearly every US state, as well as elsewhere in North America, South America, and South Africa.
+Those 600, of both water tank type (541 units) and waterless type (59 units), held a combined capacity of 1.1 billion cubic feet (109).
+Latrobe's chapters that deal with B.H.'s gas holder business line provide additional details that are useful to readers interested in the US gas industry's history.

+A general pattern of development in the US gas industry was that from the 1870s through the 1940s, gas manufacturing plants were common in many locales, producing both coal gas and water gas, and in the second half of the 20th century, the rise of natural gas distribution via gas pipelines supplanted that system and the existing gas holders were used (in a less crucial capacity) for managing the pressure of the natural gas pipelines, until the holders reached the end of their useful lifespan.

-Gasometers are comparatively rare in the US.
-Several were erected in St. Louis by the Laclede Gas Light Company in the early 20th century.
+Several gas holders were erected in St. Louis by the Laclede Gas Light Company in the early 20th century.
 These gasometers remained in use until the early first decade of the 21st century, when the last one was decommissioned and abandoned in place.
 The most recently used gasometer in the United States was on the southeast side of Indianapolis, but it has been demolished along with the adjoining Citizens Energy Group coke plant.
 Another pair of holders at the Newtown Holder Station, in Elmhurst, Queens, in New York City, was a popular landmark for traffic reporters until they were demolished in 1996 and became Elmhurst Park.
 The demolition of two larger "Maspeth Tanks" in nearby Greenpoint, Brooklyn, was described by The New York Times at length.